0BluSky0/project-alpha/README.md

 Students reported that some subjects felt repetitive, content-heavy and difficult to retain.
 Teachers highlighted that students often disengage when learning relies too heavily on textbook work or repeated classroom activities.
 Parents expressed concerns about low enjoyment and lack of motivation, while stakeholders also wanted a solution that could be used easily on school devices such as tablets.

-Eureka! was created to respond to these challenges by offering an interactive and
+Eureka! was created to respond to these challenges by offering an interactive and engaging learning experience for KS3 students to develop their passion and skills in non-STEM subjects.

 ## Installation & Usage